rafaelsmgomes/vorto-challenge/README.md

 This solution can definitely be improved upon.

-Right now it is a rather naive solution in which each driver goes to the Nearest Neighbour/Deliver, makes it and judges from there wether to go do another delivery or to go back to origin (respective the 12 hours constraint).
+Right now it is a rather naive solution in which each driver goes to the Nearest Neighbour/Deliver, makes it and judges from there wether to go do another delivery or to go back to origin (respecting the 12 hours constraint).

 ### Algorithm improvements